TowingTop/spring-security-demo/oauth-auth-server/README.md

-# spring-security-demo
+# oauth-auth-server
-Spring Security Demo
+OAuth2 Authorization Server Demo

 ## Request for user token
 Go to request for an access token, by curl command